 Apple News measures both the unique and total views an article receives.
 We have observed significant differences between unique views on Apple News and how the same content performs on its publisher’s website.
 These figures often correlate negatively, perhaps indicating differences in audience interest and the way that Apple News promotes content.

-The former is difficult to establish given the limited ways Apple allows us to segment audience data.
-To drill this down you’ll need to manually track content and performance, which will allow you to better understand the Apple News audience and identify untapped potential for content on other platforms.
+The former is difficult to establish given the limited ways Apple allows publishers to segment audience data.
+To reveal this, you’ll need to manually track content and performance, which will allow you to better understand the Apple News audience and identify untapped potential for content on other platforms.
+With FlatPlan, we have another layer of access to Apple News analytics, and we’ve created a bespoke email notification system that flags successful articles so that you don’t miss what’s working best on the platform.
+The system looks out for spikes in traffic as well as features from Apple News Editors and features in areas like Trending Stories.

 The accumulated Follows a publication receives prior to the date an article went live exhibits a positive correlation with unique views.
 By monitoring data across the publications we handle, we believe Follows don’t just affect reach for those that follow, they send a signal to Apple’s algorithm to expose more stories to other users, too.
 As your number of followers increases, you can expect to see the size of spikes in traffic increase significantly.